 2021 NSW Vegetation clearing report

-The NSW Vegetation Clearing Report captures woody and non woody vegetation clearing statewide and on Category 2 regulated land as subject to Part 5A of the Local Land Services Act 2013 (LLS Act), which came into effect in August 2017.
-This information was previously published in the 2020 Rural Regulated Land Report.
+The NSW Vegetation clearing report describes woody and non woody vegetation clearing which occurred from 2018 to 2021 across the state and on Category 2 regulated land.
+Category 2 Regulated land is land subject to Part 5A of the Local Land Services Act 2013 (LLS Act), which came into effect in August 2017.

-All NSW vegetation clearing data is available to download.
+All NSW vegetation clearing data within this report is available to download.

 Figure 1 Woody and non woody vegetation clearing statewide and on Category 2 regulated land